Skyb0rg007/my-scoop-bucket/README.md

 The `cockatrice` manifest includes the `Windows 10+` download.
 The `cockatrice-qt5` manifest includes the `Windows 7+` and `Windows 7+ (32-bit)` downloads.

+### Note on autoupdate
+Currently autoupdate is not supported, and I don't believe it is possible due to the naming of releases.
+Cockatrice adds a name to releases that doesn't appear in the tag - "Rings of the Wild", "Prismatic Bridge", etc.
+If this can be detected please submit an issue and I will add an autoupdate field.

 ## Template TODO list